 Below is a summary of verdicts and reported settlements in malpractice cases involving fetal bradycardia.
 These summaries are for informational purposes only.

-Plaintiffs v HMO (California 2017) $2.1 million: Plaintiffs in this case alleged that doctors and hospital were negligent because they failed perform an emergency c-section delivery promptly after severe fetal bradycardia was identified during labor.
-Plaintiff's claim that the 2 hour delay between the bradycardia and the eventual C-section delivery resulted in hypoxic ischemic encephalopathy and other birth injuries.
+Plaintiffs v HMO (California 2017) $2.1 million: Plaintiffs alleged that doctors and hospital were negligent because they failed to perform an emergency c-section delivery promptly after severe fetal bradycardia was identified during labor.
+Plaintiff's claim that the 2-hour delay between the bradycardia and the eventual C-section delivery resulted in hypoxic-ischemic encephalopathy and other birth injuries.
 The case was settled prior to trial for $2.1 million.

-Martinez v Turner (New Jersey 2016) $1 million: In this case the doctor was accused of negligently responding to sudden fetal bradycardia.
-When the baby's heart rate suddenly dropped, the doctor performed a vacuum assisted delivery.
+Martinez v Turner (New Jersey 2016) $1 million: The doctor was accused of negligently responding to sudden fetal bradycardia.
+When the baby's heart rate suddenly dropped, the doctor performed a vacuum-assisted delivery.
 However, the delivery was further complicated by shoulder dystocia.
 In his rush to deliver in response to the bradycardia the doctor apparently failed to use appropriate skill and care in overcoming the shoulder dystocia.
 Excessive downward traction allegedly caused a severe brachial plexus injury resulting in significant paralysis of the right arm.
 The doctor refused consent for his insurance company to settle until the conclusion of the trial at which time the case settled for policy limits of $1,000,000.

 Altamimi v Kaiser Foundation Hosp (California 2009) $3.5 million: This case involved claims of negligent failure to monitor for bradycardia.
 A few hours into labor, the doctors and nurse left the mother unattended in the delivery room for an extended time.
 There was a remote monitor at the nurse station, but that was also vacant.
 The nurse returned to find the fetal hear monitor warning of severe bradycardia.
 An emergency c-section was immediately performed but the baby suffered hypoxic-ischemic encephalopathy.
 The case was submitted to arbitration and the arbitration panel awarded $3.5 million.